-The Claimants/Families have been asked for our (the family of the claim of the control of the co
+The Claimants/Families have been asked for our (the family of the claim and provided by done with the surplus of funds regarding the HEPC Class Action Lawsuit.

 My brother, was a very special person right from birth being the oldest sibling.
 He did, however, unfortunately have the misfortune of being diagnosed with Cancer (Hodgkin's Disease), and had to endure the many hospital stays for both Chemotherapy and radiation and of course their side effects.
 Then he was given the good news that he was a candidate for one of the newer treatments of cancer, a bone marrow replacement, done in Ontario (Toronto).